 The Scheme provides Members with the right to request withdrawals, for cash, of their interest of their holding in the Scheme at the balance as valued at most recent quarter end plus an adjustment for interest earned to the date of withdrawal, provided that the Member meets certain requirements of the KiwiSaver Act 2006 (the "Act") and subject to the terms of the Trust Deed.
-Monies held in the Scheme are redeemable at the Member's option, meet the definition of a puttable instrument, and are classified as net assets available for benefits.
+Monies held in the Scheme are redeemable at the Member's option and are classified as net assets available for benefits.
 Provided a request meets the terms of the Trust Deed and the Act, the full amount of net assets available for benefits may be withdrawn on demand by Members.